MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-matrix-visual.md

 ![](media/desktop-matrix-visual/matrix-visual_5.png)

-Similar to the drill and expand behavior in other visuals, selecting those buttons lets us drill-down (or back up) through the hierarchy.
-In this case, we can drill down from *Category* to *SubCategory*, as shown in the following image, where the drill-down one level icon (the pitchfork) has been selected.
+Similar to the drill and expand behavior in other visuals, selecting those buttons lets us drill down (or back up) through the hierarchy.
+In this case, we can drill down from *Category* to *SubCategory*, as shown in the following image, where the drill down one level icon (the pitchfork) has been selected.

 ![](media/desktop-matrix-visual/matrix-visual_6.png)